Jamal Sowell: Career

+Sowell was selected by Port Tampa Bay President and CEO Paul Anderson as the served as Chief of Staff for Port Tampa Bay.
+During his time in Tampa Bay, Sowell was appointed by the Pinellas County Commission to the Pinellas County Economic Development Council to help develop programs for economic development and trade opportunities for the Tampa Bay community.
+During this time, Governor-elect Ron DeSantis selected Sowell to be on the transition advisory committee on the economy composed of Florida's most recognized experts to help the Governor-elect shape the future of Florida's economy.

-Jamal Sowell was selected by Governor Ron DeSantis of Florida to serve as the state's Secretary of Commerce and CEO of Enterprise Florida, Inc. (EFI) the state's principal economic development organization at the outset of the Governor's administration.
+Sowell was selected by Governor Ron DeSantis of Florida to serve as the state's Secretary of Commerce and CEO of Enterprise Florida, Inc. (EFI).
 Enterprise Florida is a public private partnership which replaced Florida's former department of commerce with a private sector Board of Directors to direct economic development efforts throughout the state.
-EFI works with the state's economic development associations, economic development partners and private sector businesses to recruit new employers to the state while creating new business opportunities abroad for Florida-based businesses.

 Sowell oversaw the 3 statewide offices and 14 international offices.
-When Sowell left the role, Florida had 16 consecutive months of job growth after the height of shutdowns at the start of the pandemic.
 Under Sowell's leadership, Enterprise Florida led the relocation or expansion of companies like Dun & Bradstreet, The Boeing Company, Citigroup, Pfizer, The Blackstone Group, Goldman-Sachs, Ark Invest, and many more in the Sunshine State.

-During Sowell's tenure, the organization organized the largest trade mission to Israel in the state's history on behalf of the Governor.
-The goal of the mission was to strengthen ties between Florida and the State of Israel.
-This trip solidified future trade ties with Israel as it was the first time a governor from any U.S. state, visited both the University of Ariel and the region of Gush Etzion.
-While in Israel, the governor visited Yad Vashem, the World Holocaust Remembrance Center.
-He also signed an anti-Semitism bill passed unanimously by the Florida House and Senate.
-Governor DeSantis participated in round tables and discussions with Israeli experts addressing a broad range of issues from water and agricultural technology, medical and environmental research, tourism, cultural and educational exchanges, to school safety and security.